D4eho/Steam-AutoCraft/README.md

 ### Summary

 Steam-AutoCraft is originally made by 10101000.
-I'd folk AutoCraft to modify for personal use.
+This is for personal use.

 ### Usage